-1 minute to read | Last updated February 16, 2017
+5 minutes to read | Last updated January 11, 2021

 It’s the right thing to do

 The UW-Madison Web Accessibility Policy requires compliance with the Federal Rehabilitation Act’s Section 508, and looks to the Web Content Accessibility Guidelines (WCAG) 2.0 for guidance in meeting campus accessibility commitments.
-UW-Madison websites and applications that are funded with Federal grants must abide by the rules of those grants.
-This includes website accessibility.